RakhithJK/OfficeDev-teams-toolkit-wiki/How-to-enable-Single-Sign-on-in-Teams-Toolkit-for-Visual-Studio.md

     ```
     > Note: You can use use `${{ENV_NAME}}` to reference variables in `env/.env.{TEAMSFX_ENV}`.

-   2. "replyUrlsWithType": List of registered redirect_uri values that Azure AD will accept as destinations when returning tokens.[HelpLink.](https://learn.microsoft.com/en-us/azure/active-directory/develop/reference-app-manifest#replyurlswithtype-attribute) You need to set necessary Redirect Uris into "replyUrlsWithType" for successfully returning token.
+   2. "replyUrlsWithType": List of registered redirect_uri values that Microsoft Entra will accept as destinations when returning tokens.[HelpLink.](https://learn.microsoft.com/en-us/azure/active-directory/develop/reference-app-manifest#replyurlswithtype-attribute) You need to set necessary Redirect Uris into "replyUrlsWithType" for successfully returning token.

     For example:
     ```